Ahmed-Ali/JSONExport/README.md

 5. Swift Classes - To use with [Realm](http://realm.io).
 6. Swift - CoreData.
 7. Swift Sturcutres.
+8. Swift - Struct - Gloss
-8. Objective-C - iOS.
+9. Objective-C - iOS.
-9. Objective-C - MAC.
+10. Objective-C - MAC.
-10. Objective-C - CoreData.
+11. Objective-C - CoreData.
-11. Objective-C - To use with [Realm](http://realm.io).
+12. Objective-C - To use with [Realm](http://realm.io).

 Screenshot shows JSONExport used for a snippet from Twitter timeline JSON and converting it to Swift-CoreData.
 ![alt tag](https://cloud.githubusercontent.com/assets/5157350/5228493/72693010-7713-11e4-9e42-625a8590424a.png)